giulianonetto/bayesdca/index.md

     all*?
 -   Is the predictive model guaranteed to be better than the binary test?
--   What is the consequence of uncertainty imposed by the available data?
+-   What is the consequence of the uncertainty imposed by the available data?

-Below we answer these questions using `bayesDCA`.
+The `bayesDCA` R package provides an easy workflow for answering these questions.
+In particular, the “DCA part” of Bayesian DCA allows answering the first three questions; adding the “Bayesian part” allows quantifying uncertainty around those answers.

+The best decision strategy is the one that maximizes the observed net benefit.
+However, if the uncertainty is large, more data may be necessary to increase confidence in our conclusions.
+The fourth question directly quantifies what we might lose, in terms of net benefit, by drawing conclusions under the current level of uncertainty.

 ### What is the best decision strategy?